 During the academic year, we offer a variety of workshops and seminars featuring employers and alumni in fields ranging from the arts and communication to environmental science and sustainability, health, publishing, law enforcement, education, business and the non-profit sectors.
 In addition, we help all students prepare a professional résumé and cover letter, assist them with finding and conducting internships, and provide individual, one-on-one career counseling.

-The Center for Career Development also includes the Academic Internship Office, Federal Community Service Program and the Office of Pre-Professional Studies (Pre Heatlth and Pre Law).
+The Center for Internships and Career Development also includes the Academic Internship Office, Federal Community Service Program and the Office of Pre-Professional Studies (Pre Heatlth and Pre Law).

 In the spring, all first year students are encouraged to take MyPlan, an online career assessment program that measures a student’s skills, values, interests, and personality and the careers that complement them.
 After completing MyPlan, schedule an individual counseling session to interpret the results and plan the next steps.